JWiley/MonashHonoursStatistics/IntroR.md

 ```

-If everything worked, `R` should return the answer, 4.
-If not, double
+If everything worked, `R` should return the answer, "[1] 4".
+_Note: the [1] just means that the answer, 4, is in position 1._
-check the installation steps.
-If you are stuck, post on the Moodle
+If not, double check the installation steps.
+If you are stuck, post on
-Discussion Forum promptly so we can help you figure things out.
+the Moodle Discussion Forum promptly so we can help you figure things
+out.

 Assuming everything is working, try to run this code at the console to
 install a few packages we will be using this semester.